tasket/Qubes-VM-hardening/README.md

   * vm-boot-tag-qhome: Quarantines /home in addition to the /rw system dirs.
 Useful for 'sys-usb' and DispVM-like functionality.
   * vm-boot-tag-noqbackup: Deletes all quarantined files that are not whitelisted.
   * vm-boot-tag-ibrowse: Preserves Firefox bookmarks while quarantining the /home folder.
 [Currently](https://github.com/tasket/Qubes-VM-hardening/issues/39) works with Firefox ESR.
 See Notes below.
+  * vm-boot-wiperw: Completely wipe and reformat the /rw partition.

 ### Scope and Limitations

    The *vm-boot-protect* concept enhances the guest operating system's own defenses by using the *root volume non-persistence* provided by the Qubes template system; thus a relatively pristine startup state may be achieved if the *private* volume is brought online in a controlled manner.
 Protecting the init/autostart files should result in Qubes template-based VMs that boot 'cleanly' with much less chance of being affected by malware initially.
 Even if malware persists in a VM, it should be possible to run other apps and terminals without interference if the malware has not escalated to root (admittedly, a big 'if').